 Tulum to Chichen Itza is around 150km (93 miles) away and take approximately 2 hours to get there if you’re driving.
 There are several ways to get to this fantastic UNESCO world heritage site, and we’ll cover them all here for you .

 How to Get From Tulum to Chichen Itza

 The most affordable way to get to Chichen Itza from Tulum is by taking the ADO bus which can be found at the bus terminal in the town center.

-Currently, there is only one bus heading to Chichen Itza and it leaves at around 9:30am and costs $270 MXN pesos ($13.50 USD).
-The total travel time is around 2 and a half hours, arriving at an ideal time around 12:15pm.
+Currently, there is only one bus heading to Chichen Itza and it leaves at around 9:30 am and costs around $170 to $330 MXN pesos depending on the day and time of booking.
+The total travel time is around 2 and a half hours, arriving at an ideal time around 12:15 pm.